marchtaylor/FLIBM/README.md

 Individual-based operating model for use in simulating fish stock dynamics

-For version release notes, see [news.md](https://github.com/marchtaylor/FLIBM/blob/master/inst/doc/news.md)
+For version release notes, see [news.md](https://github.com/marchtaylor/FLIBM/blob/master/doc/news.md)

+For additional information on FLIBM's use and capabilities, the project's repository contains several tutorials (e.g. [*FLIBM manual*](https://raw.githack.com/marchtaylor/FLIBM/master/doc/FLIBM_Manual.html), [*Assessment with FLIBM objects*](https://raw.githack.com/marchtaylor/FLIBM/master/doc/Assessment_with_FLIBM_objects.html))

 To install the development version, you can use: